5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Reverting_Root_Patches.md

 > [!IMPORTANT]
 >
 > If you don't have internet access, root patching might fail due to missing Kernel Debug Kit (KDK).
-In this case, install the KDK first and then run OCLP!
+In this case, install the KDK and run OCLP again!

 > [!TIP]
 >